sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/references/batch_spec_yaml_reference.md

 ## [`importChangesets`](#importchangesets)

-An array describing which already-existing changesets should be imported from the code host into the campaign.
+An array describing which already-existing changesets should be imported from the code host into the batch change.

 ### Examples